For the most up to date unit of study information, please use the Find a Course search.

 HPOL5008 Evidence into Policy and Practice

-Credit points: 6 Teacher/Coordinator: Dr Carmen Huckel Schneider Session: Semester 1 Classes: Distance Education with compulsory Intensive workshops on Campus.
-2 x 2 day workshops Course leaders will assist students with online advice and supervision for their assignments.
-Corequisites: HPOL5000 and HPOL5001 Assessment: 1 x 2000 word evidence based business to support a policy or practice change (30%), 1 class presentation of the business case (20%), 1 x 2500 word evidence based submission to a government consultation or inquiry (50%) Mode of delivery: Block mode
+Credit points: 6 Teacher/Coordinator: Dr Carmen Huckel Schneider Session: Semester 1 Classes: Block mode with compulsory Intensive workshops on Campus.
+2 x 2 day workshops Course leaders will assist students with online advice and supervision for their assignments Corequisites: HPOL5000 and HPOL5001 Assessment: 1 x literature search strategy (10%), 1 x 2000 word evidence based business to support a policy or practice change (30%), 1 class presentation of the business case (20%), 1 x 2500 word evidence based submission to a government consultation or inquiry (40%) Mode of delivery: Block mode

 There is a growing recognition of the importance of the evidence from research in informing the development and evaluation of health policy and practice.
 The aim of this module is to increase students' understanding about the links between evidence and policy and practice and, using academic and real-world examples, how evidence from research can be applied policy change processes.